Should you lie to your current boss when you're interviewing for a new job?

 You don't want to jeopardise your current position before you've landed a new one, and you certainly are not obligated to tell your manager that you are job hunting or that you have any job interviews lined up.

 I recently spoke to Metro's Laura Abernethy about these situations and whether you should take a risk and lie about why you need time off or be honest and tell your boss.
-You can read the full article here.

 Should you decide to keep your job search confidential, here are six ways to keep your interview activities off your employer's radar.